-- For a majority of transactions, BNPP AM has entered into a service provision agreement covering the trading function with BNPP Dealing Services pursuant to which the services of reception and transmission of orders and execution of orders for third parties are provided under BNPP Dealing Services' selection and execution policy, which is fully consistent with the BNPP AM Policy.
-BNPP Dealing Services may elect to delegate under its responsibility the transmission and execution of orders to trading desks located in other BNPP AM entities, if relevant to pursue best execution.
-BNPP Dealing Services, a full subsidiary of BNP Paribas Asset Management Holding, is an investment firm located in France, duly authorised by the French Financial Authorities (AMF and ACPR). - For transactions not transmitted to BNPP Dealing Services, BNPP AM shall directly ensure the negotiation of the conditions of execution of such order.
-In those cases, BNPP AM shall use its best effort to ensure that transactions are handled through a trading desk separate from the investment management team. - If none of the two above organisational structures can be implemented for specific and exceptional reasons and subject to validation by BNPP AM management, Operational Risk & Control and Compliance, the negotiation of the conditions of execution with approved intermediaries may be directly handled by the portfolio investment manager for a number of transactions, provided that the principle of segregation between order generation and execution is respected.
+For a majority of transactions, BNPP AM has entered into a service provision agreement covering the trading function with BNPP Dealing Services pursuant to which the services of reception and transmission of orders and execution of orders for third parties are provided under BNPP Dealing Services' selection and execution policy, which is fully consistent with the BNPP AM Policy.
+BNPP Dealing Services may decide to delegate under its responsibility the transmission and execution of orders to trading desks located in other BNPP AM entities, if relevant to pursue best execution.
+BNPP Dealing Services, a full subsidiary of BNP Paribas Asset Management Holding, is an investment firm located in France, duly authorised by the French Financial Authorities (AMF and ACPR).